 Is Filing Bankruptcy the Answer to Your Financial Problems?
 Consult a West Virginia Bankruptcy Attorney Today!

 You best be guided by the legal advice of a bankruptcy lawyer if you intend to file for bankruptcy.
 Filing for bankruptcy can be a complicated and tedious process, starting from the time before filing as you accomplish bankruptcy forms and gather relevant documents, through the main bankruptcy proceedings.
 Bankruptcy attorneys often extend their legal assistance even after bankruptcy.
-If you need legal help to declare bankruptcy or with any issue involving bankruptcy law, call us at Thomas E. McIntire and Associates and speak with one of our experienced West Virginia bankruptcy lawyers.
+If you need legal help to declare bankruptcy or with any issue involving bankruptcy law, call us at Thomas E. McIntire and Associates, L.C. and speak with one of our experienced West Virginia bankruptcy lawyers.